Welcome to 6MD's Class Page

 We are very lucky to have Mrs O'Keefe, Mrs Hufton and Mrs Newton as our teaching assistants this year.

-On Friday afternoons, I have my PPA planning time with Miss Parsons.
+On Friday afternoons, I have my PPA planning time with Ms Parsons.

 Topic overview for this half-term

-This half-term, our Topic sessions will all be based around the topic of 'Fantastic Beasts and Where to Find Them'.
+This half-term, our Topic sessions will continue to be based around the topic of 'Fantastic Beasts and Where to Find Them'.